Euro zone bond yields lower, set for one of biggest weekly selloffs of year

 Comments from European Central Bank officials meanwhile have tempered expectations for aggressive easing at next week’s policy meeting, steepening bond yield curves.

-Germany’s 10-year bond yield dipped 2 basis points in early trade to -0.61% DE10YT=RR, having jumped 8.5 basis points on Thursday in its biggest one-day rise since June 2018.
+Germany’s 10-year bond yield dipped 2 basis points in early trade to -0.61%, having jumped 8.5 basis points on Thursday in its biggest one-day rise since June 2018.

 It is up 10 bps on the week and set for one its biggest weekly jumps of the year so far.
-Germany’s 30-year bond is within striking distance of positive yield territory DE30YT=RR.
+Germany’s 30-year bond is within striking distance of positive yield territory .

-In the U.S. Treasury market, the inversion of the U.S. yield curve — a key recessionary indicator — has also been arrested, with short-dated bond yields back below long-dated ones US2YT=RR US10YT=RR.
+In the U.S. Treasury market, the inversion of the U.S. yield curve — a key recessionary indicator — has also been arrested, with short-dated bond yields back below long-dated ones .

 “Yesterday’s trigger was principally due to the positive noises on the trade war, the better U.S. data and signs a no-deal Brexit is becoming a more remote possibility,” said Chris Scicluna, head of economic research at Daiwa Capital Markets.